How do you know if you have a slow dog? He brings you yesterday’s paper.

 4. Effective ways to reward the behavior you want, like proper potty training

 It is your opportunity to see an expert in action and ask any questions you might have.
 After learning how to teach your dog, then you can go home and practice, practice, practice!
+It’s also improtant to be patient, especially during the early phases when your puppy is going to be teething and will need redirection to the appropriate teething dog toys to help them stay busy!

 The following lessons in each link below will provide you with a brief overview on each basic command, as well as a video of the dog being taught the command.
 Click each link to find the right way to teach your dog each command!